dwarmstrong/homebin/README.rst

     ``dmenu`` configuration
 magic8ball.py
-    Magic 8 Ball peers into the future and retrieves the answer to your questions paVolume
+    Magic 8 Ball peers into the future and retrieves the answer to your questions mapTab.py
+    get a street address from command line arguments or clipboard and open web browser to the Google Maps page for the address paVolume
     pulseaudio volume control (more: `"Shell script: paVolume" <http://www.circuidipity.com/pavolume.html>`_) rePhoneAndEmail.py